mrled/caryatid/readme.markdown

 ## Using

 In your packerfile, you must add it as a post-processor in a *series*, and coming after a vagrant post-processor (because caryatid requires Vagrant boxes to come in as artifacts).

+There are five configuration parameters:

+- `name` (required): The name of the box.
+- `description` (required): A longer description for the box
+- `version` (required): The version of the box
+    - Sometimes, it makes sense to set this based on the date; setting the version to `"1.0.{{isotime \"20060102150405\"}}"` will result in a version number of 1.0.YYYYMMDDhhmmss
+    - This can be especially useful during development, so that you don't have to pass an ever-incrementing version number variable to `packer build`
+    - See the `isotime` global function in the [packer documentation for configuration templates](https://www.packer.io/docs/templates/configuration-templates.html) for more information
+- `catalog_root_url` (required): A `file://` URL for the directory containing the catalog
+    - If there is a catalog at `/srv/vagrant/boxname.json`, this should be set to `file:///srv/vagrant`
+    - Caryatid assumes the catalog name is always just `<box name>.json`
+    - This is designed so that you might have many catalogs that share the same `catalog_root_url`; as long as the box names are different, they won't step on each other
+    - See the "Output and directory structure" section for more information
+- `keep_input_artifact` (optional): Keep a copy of the Vagrant box at whatever location the Vagrant post-processor stored its output
+    - By default, input artifacts are deleted; this suppresses that behavior, and will result in two copies of the Vagrant box on your filesystem - one where the Vagrant post-processor was configured to store its output, and one where Caryatid will copy it

 That might look like this:

+    "variables": {
+      "boxname": "wintriallab-win10-32",
+      "version": "1.0.{{isotime \"20060102150405\"}}",
+      "description": "Windows Trial Lab: Windows 10 x86", "catalog_root_url": "file://{{env `HOME`}}"
+    },
+    ...<snip>...
     "post-processors": [
       [
-        {
-          "type": "vagrant",
+        { "type": "vagrant", },
-          "vagrantfile_template": "{{user `boxname`}}_vagrantfile.template"
-        },
         {
           "type": "caryatid",
           "name": "{{user `boxname`}}",